-Please note that ME graduate students leaving UCR without a degree will result in the termination of department services listed above (building access, office space, etc.), effective at the end of the quarter of enrollment.
-These students will be eligible for e-mail forwarding and will need to address this with the department Systems group.
-Exceptions may be made on a case-by-case basis and all requests must originate from the supervising active faculty member.
+\\Please note that ME graduate students leaving UCR without a degree will result in the termination of department services listed above (building access, office space, etc.), effective at the end of the quarter of enrollment.
+These students will be eligible for email forwarding and need to coordinate this with the Systems group.
+Exceptions may be made case-by-case basis, and all requests must originate from the supervising active faculty member.